-After careful consideration of all relevant factors, the Company's Board of Directors has determined that each of the Preferred Conversion Proposal, the Note Conversion Proposal, the Board Election Proposal, the Auditor Ratification Proposal and the 2013 Plan Amendment Proposal is fair to and in the best interests of the Company and its stockholders, and has recommended that you vote or give instruction to vote "FOR" adoption of Preferred Conversion Proposal, "FOR" adoption of the Note Conversion Proposal, "For" adoption of the Board Election Proposal, "FOR" adoption of the Auditor Ratification Proposal, "FOR" adoption of the 2013 Plan Amendment Proposal and to approve the Adjournment Proposal.
+After careful consideration of all relevant factors, the Company's Board of Directors has determined that each of the Preferred Conversion Proposal, the Note Conversion Proposal, the Board Election Proposal, the Auditor Ratification Proposal, the 2013 Plan Amendment Proposal, the Say on Pay Resolution, a vote of every "three years" for the Say on Pay Frequency Resolution and the Adjournment Proposal is fair to and in the best interests of the Company and its stockholders, and has recommended that you vote or give instruction to vote "FOR" adoption of Preferred Conversion Proposal, "FOR" adoption of the Note Conversion Proposal, "For" adoption of the Board Election Proposal, "FOR" adoption of the Auditor Ratification Proposal, "FOR" adoption of the 2013 Plan Amendment Proposal and to approve the Say on Pay Resolution, a vote of every "three years" for the Say on Pay Frequency Resolution and the Adjournment Proposal.

-Enclosed is a notice of Annual Meeting and proxy statement containing detailed information concerning the Preferred Conversion Proposal, the Note Conversion Proposal, the Merger, the Board Election Proposal, the Auditor Ratification Proposal, the 2013 Plan Amendment Proposal and the Annual Meeting.
+Enclosed is a notice of Annual Meeting and proxy statement containing detailed information concerning the Preferred Conversion Proposal, the Note Conversion Proposal, the Merger, the Board Election Proposal, the Auditor Ratification Proposal, the 2013 Plan Amendment Proposal, the Say on Pay Resolution, the Say on Pay Frequency Resolution, the Adjournment Proposal and the Annual Meeting.
 Whether or not you plan to attend the meeting, we urge you to read carefully this entire proxy statement, its annexes and the information incorporated by reference into this proxy statement and vote your shares.